szabotudor/Arch--Install-Guide/README.md

   - Add a new line at the bottom of the file, just saying `neofetch`
   - Save and close the file
 - Finally, run `neofetch`
+- Congrats!
+You have succesfully installed Arch
   - If you don't plan on doing anything that requires a desktop environment, or any GUI applications, you can stop here
+  - For the people who want a graphical environment, continue to the next part